 As numerous new documentaries this year have rightly noted,”America After 9/11,” PBS the assault on the east coast and the hyper-surveillant government policies that were implemented as a result fostered a heightened sense of paranoia.
 Maybe the entire attack was an orchestrated plan to expand government presence?
 With the Patriot Act greatly expanding the government’s intelligence-gathering capabilities, the watchful eye of big brother grew even more pronounced, and spawned new conspiracy theories, including one about a new world order led by the world’s most powerful.
 While it initially focused more on powerful political and economic figures such as President Bush and UK Prime Minister Tony Blair, it eventually grew to encompass pop culture icons as well, such as Jay-Z and Beyoncé, Lady Gaga, Kesha, and more.
 As the conspiracy gained momentum in the early 2010s,This was primarily a result of the 2008 financial crisis or Great Recession, which has antecedents in 9/11.
 To prevent an economic crash after the attacks, the American Federal Reserve softened its … Continue reading some artists purposefully incorporated Illuminati imagery into their content to generate clicks.

 Today, Pop music is dominated by stars who were either children or unborn on September 11th, 2001, and as such you don’t see as many explicit references to 9/11 as implicit ones, but that’s not to say that they’ve disappeared.
 Years after the attacks, they inspired Dionne Warwick to write Beyoncé‘s 4 power-ballad “I Was Here,” and Jay-Z to include a mention in his New York classic “Empire State of Mind” with Alicia Keys.
-Footage of the World Trade Center on 9/11 was included in Rihanna‘s music video for “American Oxygen” in 2015.
+Footage of the World Trade Center on 9/11 is included in Rihanna‘s music video for “American Oxygen” from 2015.
 Still, for artists like Billie Eilish and Olivia Rodrigo, September 11th is a historical event, not a lived one, and as the years go by, it will continue to be just that for pop acts.
 But it continues to shape how their professional careers and interactions with fans.

 |↑1||”9/11 Changed Everything for the Music Industry,” LA Weekly.|